-Currently a \$1 surcharge is collected monthly from every landline telephone user in Grand Island.
+In 1990 the Hall County Board passed a resolution which levied a monthly \$0.50 surcharge on all land lines in the county.
+Then they passed a resolution increasing the surcharge from \$0.50 to \$1 in 2002 to offset the declining revenues.
 This surcharge is utilized as a subsidy to offset expenses of the 911 call center.
-As landline numbers decrease the collected dollars have been unpredictable.
+State Statues 86-436, 420-441 allow for this surcharge by local governing bodies to fund the creation and operation of 911 emergency telephone communication systems throughout the state.
+As landline numbers decrease the collected dollars have been undependable.
 Currently the fund is fighting to stay in the black.
-When this surcharge was originally created, only landlines utilized the 911 service and telecommunication specialists received one call per emergency incident.
+When this surcharge was originally created, only landlines utilized the 911 service and telecommunication specialists received one or two calls per emergency incident.
 Today it is not uncommon to receive multiple phone calls per incident with the convenience of mobile phones.
-Although the more calls received creates greater knowledge and better response to an incident, it also creates a greater workload for 911 and first responders.
+Although the more calls received creates greater knowledge and better response to an incident, it also creates duplication and a greater workload for 911 and first responders.